Requires Enterprise plan. Contact sales for access.

 Can I see who has access to a resource?

-Yes, open the Share dialog for any resource to see which groups have access and their permission levels.
-You can then view those groups to see their members.
+Yes, open the Share dialog for any resource to see which users and groups have access and their permission levels.
+You can view groups to see their members.

 What happens if I delete a runner that projects depend on?